-Here at Dewsburys Free Range Pork, we strive to provide the best possible environment for our pigs to ensure that you as the customer will get the absolute best and most ethically raised pork that there is to offer.
+Here at Dewsbury Pork & Pig Stud, we strive to provide the best possible environment for our pigs to ensure that you as the customer will get the absolute best and most ethically raised livestock or pork that there is to offer.

-We are also a stud that breeds Duroc and Hampshire pigs, both of which are critically rare breeds in Australia.
+We are a stud that breeds Duroc and Hampshire pigs, both of which are critically rare breeds in Australia.
 We supply boars as terminal sires to farms all across Australia as well as stud stock to other breeders.
-Looking forward to 2019, we will be breeding F1 Duroc Hampshire hybrids, which are a fantastic cross for producing terminal offspring when used with a Landrace or Large White boar, and they have proved particularly hardy in a variety of production systems.
+We also breed F1 Duroc Hampshire hybrids, which are a fantastic sow line for producing terminal offspring when used with a Landrace or Large White boar, and they have proved particularly hardy in a variety of production systems.

 We keep a variety of bloodlines in both breeds, which ensures we are conserving the lines as well as having a diverse base of stock for other breeders to choose from.